Margaret Minnicks has been an online writer for many years. She writes about various topics including celebrities and entertainment.

 A well-known actress and television personality's first and last names were changed for a creative reason.
 Whoopi Goldberg's legal name is Caryn Elaine Johnson.
 She is known as Whoopi because of her need to use the whoopee cushion when she was younger because of a gas problem.

 When Whoopi went into show business, her mother Emma Johnson thought the family's original surname was "not Jewish enough" for her daughter to become a star.
 So her last name was changed to Goldberg.
-Her mother might have been right because Whoopi is so successful that she is a member of an exclusive club of only 15 people, including only two black people: Whoopi and John Legend.
-They are known by the acronym EGOT.
-That means they have won every award available to them: Emmy, Grammy, Oscar, and Tony.
+Her mother might have been right because Whoopi is so successful that she is a member of an exclusive club of only 15 people—including only two black people: Whoopi and John Legend—who are known by the acronym EGOT.
+That means they have won an Emmy, Grammy, Oscar, and Tony.

 5. John Legend